Royal Botanic Gardens, Kew

 • 2008: The Shirley Sherwood Gallery and The Treetop Walkway opens.

-• 2016: The Hive opens, The Great Broadwalk Border is completed.
-The same year, Kew published its 1st World’s plant report.
+• 2016: The Hive opens, and The Great Broadwalk Border is completed.
+The same year, Kew published its 1st World’s Plant Report.

 • 2018: Temperate house is reopened, as well as the Great Pagoda.